llmware-ai/llmware/README.md

 - **17 Dec 2023: llmware v0.1.12**
   - dragon-deci-7b added to catalog - RAG-finetuned model on high-performance new 7B model base from Deci
   - New GGUFGenerativeModel class for easy integration of GGUF Models
-  - Adding prebuilt llama_cpp / ctransformer shared libraries for Mac M1, Mac x86, Linux x86 and Windows
+  - Adding prebuilt llama_cpp / transformer shared libraries for Mac M1, Mac x86, Linux x86 and Windows
   - 3 DRAGON models packaged as Q4_K_M GGUF models for CPU laptop use (dragon-mistral-7b, dragon-llama-7b, dragon-yi-6b)
   - 4 leading open source chat models added to default catalog with Q4_K_M

 - **8 Dec 2023: llmware v0.1.11**
-  - New fast start examples for high volume Document Ingestion and Embeddings with Milvus.
+  - New fast start examples for high-volume Document Ingestion and Embeddings with Milvus.
   - New LLMWare 'Pop up' Inference Server model class and example script.
   - New Invoice Processing example for RAG.
   - Improved Windows stack management to support parsing larger documents.
   - Enhancing debugging log output mode options for PDF and Office parsers.

 - **30 Nov 2023: llmware v0.1.10**
-  - Windows added as a supported operating system.
+  - Windows was added as a supported operating system.
   - Further enhancements to native code for stack management.
   - Minor defect fixes.